hyperledger/fabric/docs/source/orderer/ordering_service.md

-At the end of phase two, we see that orderers have been responsible for the simple but vital processes of collecting proposed transaction updates, ordering them, and packaging them into blocks, ready for distribution to the gateway service.
+At the end of phase two, we see that orderers have been responsible for the simple but vital processes of collecting proposed transaction updates, ordering them, and packaging them into blocks, ready for distribution to the channel peers.

-### Phase three: Validation and commitment
+### Phase three: Transaction Validation and Commitment

 The third phase of the transaction workflow involves the distribution of ordered and packaged blocks from the ordering service to the channel peers